 If the employee is absent or sick

-Even if the employee is ill, they should cooperate as much as they can if their employer is investigating as part of a disciplinary or capability procedure.
+Even if the employee is ill, they should co-operate as much as they can with any investigation as part of a disciplinary or capability procedure.